splitio/elixir-thin-client/README.md

 Split.Sockets.Supervisor.start_link(opts)
 ```

-Where `opts` is a keyword list with the following options:
+Where `opts` is a keyword list or map with the following options:

 - `:socket_path` - The path to the splitd socket file.
-For example `/var/run/splitd.sock`.
+Default is `/var/run/splitd.sock`.
-- `:fallback_enabled` - A boolean that indicates wether we should return errors when RPC communication fails or falling back to a default value .
+- `:fallback_enabled` - A boolean that indicates wether we should return errors when RPC communication fails or falling back to a default value.
 Default is `false`.

 Once you have started Split, you are ready to start interacting with the Split.io splitd's daemon.